comunica/website/pages/docs/1_query/1_getting_started/3_query_app.md

 ```

 This method will return asychronously (using `await`) as soon as _all_ results have been found.
-If you have many results, it is recommended to consume results iteratively with `quadStream` instead.
+If you have many results, it is recommended to consume results iteratively via a data listener instead.

 Each `quad` is again an [RDF/JS](/docs/query/advanced/rdfjs/) quad,
 which contain `subject`, `predicate`, `object` and `graph` terms.